Malaysia should be happy with Shahrel Fikri, says Ifedayo Olusegun of Malaysia Super League golden boot rival | Goal.com

-Malaysia should be happy with Shahrel Fikri, says Ifedayo of Malaysia Super League golden boot rival
+Malaysia should be happy with Shahrel Fikri, says Ifedayo of Super League golden boot rival

 Playing against the struggling Felda United in their final Malaysia Super League matchday has not only allowed Selangor to record another commanding victory, it also afforded the Red Giants' striker Ifedayo Olusegun the opportunity to top the league goal-scoring chart.